13 Abnormal Psychology Flashcards

 There are three indices in understanding behaviors (suicide):

-- suicidal plans
+-suicidal ideation - suicidal plans - suicidal attempts

-For some people, concerns about weight and body image become a serious, debilitating disorder (Lock 2012; Wilson & Zandberg 2012).
+For some people, concerns about weight and body image become a serious, debilitating disorder (Lock 2012; Wilson & Zandberg 2012).
 For individuals, the very act of eating is an arena where a variety of complex biological, psychological, and cultural issues are played out, often with tragic consequences.

 eating disorders